Kevinnota/NED-flow/docs/source/reference_db.rst

 Database Checking
 -----------------

-If errors occurred during download or indexing, use the ``--check-db`` option.
+Errors can occur during download or later during the indexing.
+Use the ``--check-db`` flag to check the status of the database.
 This will validate the reference database without making updates.
+It will remove incomplete indexes and try to download missing files.
+The tool will print in the terminal recommendations for what actions should be taken.

-It checks for:
+``--check-db`` checks for:

 - Presence of exactly one FASTA file per assembly directory.
 - Missing FCS reports (and attempts to download them if missing).